 “I have learned so much from not only my professors but my peers.
 A diverse set of individuals can create such a dialogue that allows you to explore yourself and others on what it means to be a global citizen and understand others better, regardless if they hold a different perspective than you.” - Naomi Yohannes

 "Global Scholars gave me a space to share my experiences with a group of peers and learn from theirs as well ....
 It was incredible to see how much we could relate to each other’s experiences despite having all gone to vastly differently places, doing vastly different things.
 Together we discovered just how universal many topics are despite large distances." - Alicia Garduno

-The Global Scholars curriculum is applicable to real-life circumstance and helps students navigate unspoken topics, features guest speakers, and pushes students to improve different academic skills.
-The curriculum is also designed to provide and grow transferable skills usefully not only for the Global Scholars Program but for future endeavors.
+The Global Scholars curriculum is applicable to real-life circumstances and helps students navigate unspoken topics, features guest speakers, and pushes students to improve various academic skills.
+The curriculum is also designed to provide and grow transferable skills useful not only for the Global Scholars Program but for future endeavors.
 Some of these transferable skills include community involvement, connections across majors, resume builder, undergraduate research, leadership skills, writing skills, teamwork, networking, and marketing global experiences.